prosegrammers/www.prosegrammers.com/PLAN.md

 - [ ] Always include "signposting" slides that clearly state what you are going to explain in the next block of slides about a specific topic.
 These signposting slides are at the `#` level in the Markdown file.
+- [ ] Do not create slides that break the formatting or use icons that do not exist.
+You should use short titles that fit on a single line.
+You should use bullet points for ideas and make then short and clear.
 - [ ] Keep the total number of slides to a count the same as the prior slide decks that I have created.